Women & Wheels

 A tribute to the woman disfigured

-by a husband acting according
+by a husband acting according with

 THE SEEDS OF LIFE